 Leave this browser tab open.
 It will be used in step three.

-Execute the following CLI command to update the firewall rules of the server
+Execute the following CLI command to update the firewall rules of the server Workload to grant

 inbound access from any Workload in the same GVC: